memob0x/scroll-padlock/README.md

 ## iOS Bars and Keyboard Tray

-There might still be an iOS edge case when locking page scroll with _position: fixed_ technique.

-When the page is scrolled the **system bars** become smaller; at that point, when focusing an input element programmatically, the keyboard tray is triggered and the bars become larger again; that, probably when some animations are taking place, can cause the following visual artifacts.
+There might still be an iOS edge case when locking page scroll with _position: fixed_ technique: when the page is scrolled the **system bars** become smaller; at that point, when focusing an input element programmatically, the keyboard tray is triggered and the bars become larger again; that, probably when some animations are taking place, can cause the following visual artifacts.

 ![ios bug](https://github.com/memob0x/scroll-padlock/blob/master/docs/ios-bug.gif?raw=true)

-iOS forces a scroll to the focused element (still out of canvas) in an already "locked" area (limited by the OS itself) which would be also shortly resized because of the system bars getting bigger.
+What happens here is iOS forcing a scroll to the focused element (still out of canvas) in an already "locked" area (limited by the OS itself) which would be also resized because of the system bars getting taller.

-To overcome this problem the native `resize` event can be listened to programmatically scroll to top that ios-keyboard-sub-window-thing.
+To overcome this problem the native `resize` event can be listened in order to programmatically scroll to top when the css class of that particular case is present.

 ```javascript
 // Addressing the "ios-keyboard-sub-window-thing offset" bug: